Northallerton and Allertonshire

 Two miles north of Northallerton, near the Darlington road is a stone obelisk marking the site of the Battle of the Standard.
 Here near Cowton Moor on the 22 August 1138 the Scots under King David were heavily defeated by the barons of the North of England.

 King David was supporting the interests of Matilda, daughter of Henry I against the claims of Stephen and had penetrated into the north of England with his army.
-Thurstan, the Archbishop of York set up a ships mast tied to a four-wheeled carriage with church banners (Saints’ standards) tied to it prior to the battle.
+Thurstan, the Archbishop of York set up a ship’s mast tied to a four-wheeled carriage with church banners (Saints’ standards) tied to it, before the battle.

 Thurstan and the barons were so determined to drive the Scots out of England that they left their horses behind to make retreat impossible.
 Around 12,000 Scots were killed in the battle, mainly under the heavy onslaught of the English archers.